 The Entomological Society of America (ESA) is the largest organization in the world serving the professional and scientific needs of entomologists and individuals in related disciplines.
 Founded in 1889, ESA has more than 6,500 members affiliated with educational institutions, health agencies, private industry, and government.
 Members are researchers, teachers, extension service personnel, administrators, marketing representatives, research technicians, consultants, students, pest management professionals and hobbyists.

 ESA is a 501(c)3 not-for-profit professional society governed by a board comprised of members.
-The Headquarters office is located in Lanham, Maryland, a suburb of Washington, D.C.
+The Headquarters office is located in Annapolis, Maryland.

 ESA offers journals that provide unsurpassed coverage of the broad science of entomology.
 The Society publishes five internationally acclaimed scientific journals, an annual comprehensive collection of short reports on preliminary and routine screening tests for the management of arthropod pests, and American Entomologist, a colorful, quarterly magazine.